 Lay Eucharistic Ministers assist the Priest in both the Liturgy of the Word and the administration of the Holy Communion.
 In the absence of an Acolyte they assist in the preparation of the Altar.
 During the Liturgy of the Word they will read the Second Lesson (Epistle) as well as lead the Nicene Creed and the Prayers of the People.
 During the Holy Communion they assist the celebrant by administering the Chalice; as well as other duties the Priest may request.

 This position requires a License from the Bishop after approval by the Vestry and training by the Priest.
-For more information, speak with Reid Jeffrey Sr. or Mother Mary.
+For more information, speak with Reid Jeffrey Sr. or Rev. Wilburn.
 The application for License can be obtained from this page at the Diocese of Western Massachusetts.

 Lay Eucharist Visitors